laszlocph/gimlet-documentation/src/pages/concepts/components.md

 ![Gimlet components](/components.svg)

-## Gimlet Dashboard
+## Gimlet
-The Gimlet Dashboard is where you can get a comprehensive overview quickly, manage your gitops environments and deployment configurations.
+The Gimlet dashboard is where you can get a comprehensive overview quickly, manage your gitops environments and deployment configurations.

 - It displays realtime Kubernetes information about your deployments
 - It also displays realtime git information about your commits, branches and their build statuses